Spellcasting

 Cantrips: Are basic spells that can be cast at will.

-Ritual (x): Takes X rounds to be cast, A fast action needing to be spent each round to continue the ritual.
+Ritual (x): Takes X rounds to be cast, An action needing to be spent each round to continue the ritual.

 Concentration: Last as long as the caster does not take damage, lose their focus or cast another concentration spell.